SARTHAK1SINGH/Social-Wizard/README.md

 ### 2. The front-end and back end is managed by web.py and for front end html , CSS ,Bootstrap is used.
 ### 3. The mangoDB database is used for this project for storing the user adat and the posts that they push on the site.
 ### 4. The sessions is used to make a person logged in and a log out button is given to end the session.
+### 5. while posting the Blog the Python Humanize Library of time stamp is used to show the time passed after the blog was posted

 ## The un-logged look of the site:
 ![socialwizard1](https://user-images.githubusercontent.com/44469087/88183367-0402da80-cc4f-11ea-9fe5-11aaf5de9945.png)